 High cholesterol in seniors is a very serious issue, but the good news is, there are ways that seniors and their healthcare providers can lower their cholesterol levels and get them to a healthy, manageable spot.
 Just because a senior has high cholesterol at one point, it doesn't mean that they will have it forever.
 Caregivers can also play an important role in helping seniors lower their high cholesterol and in preventing high cholesterol levels from forming.

-This includes eating a low-fat, high protein and balanced diet with plenty of fruits and vegetables.
+This lifestyle change includes eating a low-fat, high protein and balanced diet with plenty of fruits and vegetables.
 Diet is one of the best ways to improve cholesterol levels.
 Senior caregivers can step in and help these older adults make certain they are eating a healthy diet and eliminating fatty, fried or overly processed foods.
-In addition to eating at leave five servings of fruits and vegetables a day, seniors who smoke should also quit using tobacco.
+In addition to eating at least five servings of fruits and vegetables a day, seniors who smoke should also quit using tobacco.
+Smoking causes increased plaque build up in the arteries of the body.

 Seniors who have alarmingly high cholesterol levels may also need special cholesterol medication to help keep their cholesterol levels balanced and to prevent more serious cardiovascular issues from forming.